kawaiizenbo/AppManager/README.md

 # AppManager
-iOS device App manager for Windows
+GUI for ideviceinstaller for Windows
 This program does NOT sideload applications used for jailbreaking devices (Phoenix, h3lix, Unc0ver, Electra)

 ## Requirements